What does a high impact store close out sale mean?

-A store closing sale is unlike any other sale that an independent retailer will conduct.
+A business liquidation sale is unlike any other sale that an independent retailer will conduct.

 When it’s done, it’s done.

 Because of that, it has to be done with precision to be a success, especially if the retailer is seeking to close with a profit.

 Most importantly there is no “do overs” if mistakes are made – they get one shot at it or risk losing money, time and their reputation.

 Why a sale is conducted, however, is almost as important as how it is conducted.

 Some retailers can see problems coming and steer away from them with a professional cash flow event or sales promotion, thereby avoiding being forced to close their store.

 For others, however, this is not possible, and closing the store becomes the only realistic option.

 Hype created, long lines of customers and minimal discounts

 Click on play icon to see the video